Return-To-The-Roots/s25client/RTTR/texte/readme.txt

       https://github.com/Return-To-The-Roots/s25client

-  Github increases the facility of inspection and makes it easy for you to see if your bug is already fixed.
-Also we might have further question for you.
+  By using Github we can keep the bug reports organized and it makes it easy for you to see if your bug is already fixed.
+It also allows further communication between you and us, e.g. when we need more information from you.

   Alternatively you can post the bug in the forum or visit us on IRC
   channel: irc.freenode.net:6667/#siedler2.5